bekk/bekk-christmas/post/css/dont-suffer-like-i-grid-safiety-first.md

 Autoprefixer do have its limitations, thus there are properties even Autoprefixer can not fix.
 So here's a short list of things you should be aware of:

-1. **IE does not support** [**autoplacement**](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Auto-placement_in_CSS_Grid_Layout)**.** Thus, grid autoplacement properties like `grid-auto-rows` or `grid-auto-columns` does not really work even with Autoprefixer.
+1. IE does not support [autoplacement](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Auto-placement_in_CSS_Grid_Layout).
+Thus, grid autoplacement properties like `grid-auto-rows` or `grid-auto-columns` does not really work even with Autoprefixer.
 Read more about Grid Autoplacement support in IE [here](https://github.com/postcss/autoprefixer#grid-autoplacement-support-in-ie).

-2. **Defining your grid with _grid tracks_** **and** **__` grid-template-areas`?** Make sure each grid element have unique area names.
+2. Defining your grid with _grid tracks_ and `grid-template-areas`?
+Make sure each grid element have unique area names.

-3. **In the new version of Autoprefixer, `grid-gap` _kinda_ is supported**.
+3. In the new version of Autoprefixer, `grid-gap` _kinda_ is supported.
 However, make sure to defined both `grid-template-areas` and `grid-template-columns`.
 Daniel Tonon has a pretty good [article ](https://css-tricks.com/css-grid-in-ie-css-grid-and-the-new-autoprefixer/)about IE and the new Autoprefixer.

-4. **Avoid shorthands!** Shorthands such as `grid` or `grid-column `/ `grid-row`. `grid-column` and `grid-row` are both shorthands for placing grid items using _grid lines_, which means that you will have to go from two code lines back to four.
+4. Avoid shorthands!
+Shorthands such as `grid` or `grid-column`/ `grid-row`. `grid-column` and `grid-row` are both shorthands for placing grid items using _grid lines_, which means that you will have to go from two code lines back to four.

 ![Avoid shorthands](/assets/screen-shot-2019-12-07-at-14.36.28.png "Avoid shorthands")

-5. **`grid-template-areas` and grid tracks is your friend!** It's quite the hassle to write four codelines for each grid item when you use grid lines and have to support IE. So try to use `grid-template-areas` and  `grid-area` as much as you can.
+5. `grid-template-areas` and grid tracks is your friend!
+It's quite the hassle to write four codelines for each grid item when you use grid lines and have to support IE. So try to use `grid-template-areas` and  `grid-area` as much as you can.

-5. **Still gotta use grid lines?** Always make sure to define **both** columns and rows for your grid items.
+6. Still gotta use grid lines?
+Always make sure to define _both_ columns and rows for your grid items.
 Thus, you gotta write four codelines for your grid item. 🙄

-6. **Always check how grid fix in IE!** You have probably used grid a lot of places in your code even though it can be a hassle, make sure you check if your site behaves like you would expect it do.
+7. Always check your grid fix in IE! ****You have probably used grid a lot of places in your code even though it can be a hassle, make sure you check if your site behaves like you would expect it do.
 If you're like me and do not have IE on your laptop, you can either download a Virtual Machine (VM) to use Windows on your laptop such as [Parallels](https://www.parallels.com/eu/landingpage/pd/general/?gclid=CjwKCAiAuK3vBRBOEiwA1IMhuqLT-NrvSBWj2X-tD5V5qznVF2fHHRYRDUPzX4ilW9TJCYq92cowTBoCVEoQAvD_BwE) or test your website through a web solution such as [SauceLabs](https://saucelabs.com/) or [Browserstack](https://www.browserstack.com/?gclid=CjwKCAiAuK3vBRBOEiwA1IMhut0Cwdq1tfEk_2VcHmKcDM5YknUkDkRtOLtd0hqkEoDfE1Usi-m5-RoChkgQAvD_BwE).
 Because you know, safiety first 😆!

 ## @supports

 If you would still love to have some autoplacement properties, such as `grid-auto-rows` or `auto-fill`, then another option could be using the feature query, `@supports`.
 You can then use some CSS features, such as `grid`, depending on whether the browser supports it or not.
 So you basically put the grid code you would like to use IF the browser supports grid inside of the `@support (display: grid) {...}` and keep the fallback code outside of it.
 So in the example below, the flexbox code will be used as a default and if the browser do support grid?
 Well, then the grid code is used instead ✨